slooops/sudoku/README.md

 $ git push
 ```

 Pat yourself on the back, good work!
+Now lets clean up the file and repeat for the next guy!